petetalksweb/Doorman/README.md

 ![image](https://user-images.githubusercontent.com/3345162/48639311-d6a15c00-e998-11e8-9f5d-b1a01057821a.png)

-## What if I need to stop this immediately because: Michael Myers is on the loose, my room mate and I are trying to escape an angy mob, etc.
+## What if I need to stop this immediately because: Michael Myers is on the loose, my room mate and I are trying to escape an angy mob, etc.?

 Just delete the webhook from your Twilio console.